-The built-in Instana Incidents trigger initiates flows when it receives a request from a webhook in Instana.
+The built-in Instana Incidents trigger initiates a flow when it receives a signal from an Instana webhook.

 - Go to the Triggers tab in the palette, expand the App Triggers section, and drag the trigger onto the canvas.